joeldmyers/typescript-review/README.md

 ```

 There is also `readonly`.
 Note that there may be javascript consumers of this and that will not prevent any JS people from rewriting it.

+#### Abstract Classes

+can't be instantiated directly, but can be used to make subclasses.